 What should I do if I have had a warehouse accident?

 If you have been injured whilst working in a warehouse, this might be because your employer has failed to follow health and safety laws, or a fellow employee has acted carelessly.
-If you think you may be eligible to claim for a warehouse accident, follow the links below for more information.
+If you think you may be eligible to make a warehouse accident claim, follow the links below for more information.